 Here’s a list of the best things you can do for a new mom that cost little to nothing.

-(1) Show up and do something.
-When you go to visit (which you should, because remember, she’s likely lonely), don’t just hold the baby for half an hour and leave.
+When you visit (which you should, because remember, she’s likely lonely), don’t just hold the baby for half an hour and leave.
 DO SOMETHING!

-And while you’re there do something that you can imagine is on her to-do list.
-Don’t ask what you should do because her list is too long toeven know what to tell you.
+And while you’re there, do something you can imagine is on her to-do list.
+Please don’t ask what you should do because her list is too long even to know what to tell you.
 Just do it.
-Empty a diaper pail, take out the trash, do the dishes, do a load of laundry.
+Empty a diaper pail, take out the trash, do the dishes, or do a load of laundry.

 If you don’t tell her to do something, she won’t do it.
 Giving her options will help even more.